olliw42/mLRS-docu/docs/ARDUPILOT.md

 ([back to main page](../README.md))

-***Note***: This page contains additional detail on certain configuration options that are applicable only to ArduPilot systems.
-Initial configuration should follow the process described within the [CRSF Telemetry and Yaapu Telemetry App](CRSF.md) page.
+This page contains additional detail on certain configuration options that are applicable only to ArduPilot systems.
+Initial configuration should follow the process described in the [CRSF Telemetry and Yaapu Telemetry App](CRSF.md) page.
 If you are using a separate RC system and only want to have SiK functionality then you can refer to the [SiK Telemetry Replacement](docs/SETUP_SIK.md) page.

 ## CRSF Receiver